thunderbird/webext-docs/changes/beta102.rst

 ===========
 * Added support for ``additionalFccFolder``, ``attachVCard``, ``deliveryFormat``, ``deliveryStatusNotification``, ``overrideDefaultFcc``, ``overrideDefaultFccFolder``, ``priority`` and ``returnReceipt`` in :ref:`compose.ComposeDetails`.
 * Added :ref:`compose.getActiveDictionaries`, :ref:`compose.setActiveDictionaries` and :ref:`compose.onActiveDictionariesChanged`
+* Added :ref:`compose.saveMessage` and changed the return value of :ref:`compose.sendMessage` from a boolean to a complex object with information about the sent message and its local copies - both functions return a Promise which resolves once the message operation has finished

 folders API
 ============